Fiat Ritmo: Third series (1985)

 1985 saw a minor facelift to the Ritmo range, featuring new rectangular door handles on five-door versions (the three-door retained circular door handles), shared with the Regata – the Ritmo-derived sedan.
 Other changes included restyled front and rear bumpers, and lower plastic panels on the doors (again, taken from the Regata).
 The rear bumper now housed the number plate at low level, whilst the space between the rear lights was filled with a plastic panel.
 The 1,714 cc diesel engine was replaced with a 1,697 cc unit from the Uno 60D, developing 60 PS.
-The three-door 105 TC model was replaced by the five-door Ritmo 100 S (also fitted with a 1,585 cc DOHC engine).
+The three-door 105 TC model was replaced by the five-door Ritmo 100 S (fitted with the unchanged 1,585 cc 105 PS DOHC engine from the former 105 TC).
 The 130 TC Abarth benefitted from the same external changes as the other models, in addition to new wheels and interior trim.
 In 1986, a new diesel version was launched with a 1,929 cc intercooled turbodiesel (80 PS), and was badged as the Ritmo Turbo DS (as a five-door only).
 While marketed across continental Europe, the 100 S and the Turbo DS were not sold in Great Britain or Ireland, nor were any of the fuel injected models.
 The latter included the 75 i.e. and 90 i.e., which had lower outputs due to their catalytic converters fitted to meet tougher export markets' emission regulations.
 By this stage, however, Ritmo/Strada sales were declining outside Italy, not helped by its reputation for unreliability and rust, nor the growing number of competitors which were appearing.
 However, the Ritmo's falling popularity in these markets was compensated for by the growing success of its smaller stablemate, the Uno.

 To spur more sales, in 1986 Fiat launched two limited editions: